Douglas Engelman, President & Scholarship Coordinator

-Chuck Eldridge, President
+Chuck Eldridge, Executive Director

 Chuck Eldridge is a self-employed charter boat captain and safe boating instructor.
 He was diagnosed with bipolar disorder in 1999.
 His wife, Janis, discovered NAMI shortly after his diagnosis in Greensburg, IN.
 They attribute a great deal of living well with mental illness to NAMI.
 They were members in the Delaware and Philadelphia affiliates before joining NAMI Wilmington in 2015.
 Chuck has been a board member since 2016and served as Treasurer before being elected to President in May 2021.